Do-PFN: In-Context Learning for Causal Effect Estimation: Experimental Details

 \subsubsection{Conditional interventional distribution prediction}

-\begin{itemize} \item \textbf{Dont-PFN}: a TabPFN regression model \citep{hollmann2025accurate} pre-trained on our prior to approximate the posterior predictive distribution (PPD) $p(y^{ob} | \vx^{ob}, \mathcal{D}^{ob})$. \item \textbf{DoWhy (Int./Cntf.)}: a structural causal model $\psi$ fit to observational samples ${\mathcal{D}}^{ob}$ and the graph structure $\mathcal{G}_{\psi}$.
+\begin{itemize} \item \textbf{Do-PFN (v1) (ours)}: a TabPFN regression model pre-trained for 48 hours on varying graph structures of up to 10 nodes to approximate the CID $p(y^{do} | \vx^{ob}, \mathcal{D}^{ob})$ \item \textbf{Dont-PFN}: a TabPFN regression model \citep{hollmann2025accurate} pre-trained on our prior to approximate the posterior predictive distribution (PPD) $p(y^{ob} | \vx^{ob}, \mathcal{D}^{ob})$. \item \textbf{Do-PFN-Short}: a TabPFN regression model pre-trained for 20 hours on varying graph structures of up to 5 nodes to approximate the CID $p(y^{do} | \vx^{ob}, \mathcal{D}^{ob})$ \item \textbf{Do-PFN-Graph}: a TabPFN regression model pre-trained for 5 hours to approximate the CID $p(y^{do} | \vx^{ob}, \mathcal{D}^{ob})$ on \textit{fixed} graph structures from our case studies. \item \textbf{Do-PFN-Mixed}: Do-PFN-Short pre-trained for 24 hours varying whether additive noise terms are sampled from zero-mean Gaussian, Laplacian, Students-T, and Gumbel distributions. \item \textbf{DoWhy (Int./Cntf.)}: a SCM $\psi$ fit to observational samples ${\mathcal{D}}^{ob}$ and the graph structure $\mathcal{G}_{\psi}$.
 The constructed SCM is used to predict interventional (Int.) and counterfactual (Cntf.) outcomes.
-Crucially, TabPFNClassifier and TabPFNRegressor models \citep{hollmann2025accurate} are used approximate binary and continuous structural equations. \item \textbf{Random Forest}: an ensemble of decision trees \cite{breiman} trained on $\mathcal{D}^{ob}$ \item \textbf{Do-PFN-Graph}: a TabPFN regression model pre-trained for 5 hours to approximate the CID $p(y^{do} | \vx^{ob}, \mathcal{D}^{ob})$ on \textit{fixed} graph structures from our case studies. \item \textbf{Do-PFN-Short}: a TabPFN regression model pre-trained for 20 hours on varying graph structures of up to 5 nodes to approximate the CID $p(y^{do} | \vx^{ob}, \mathcal{D}^{ob})$ \item \textbf{Do-PFN}: a TabPFN regression model pre-trained for 40 hours on varying graph structures of up to 10 nodes to approximate the CID $p(y^{do} | \vx^{ob}, \mathcal{D}^{ob})$ \item \textbf{Do-PFN-Mixed}: Do-PFN-Short pre-trained varying whether additive noise terms are sampled from zero-mean Gaussian, Laplacian, Students-T, and Gumbel distributions. \end{itemize}
+Crucially, TabPFNClassifier and TabPFNRegressor models \citep{hollmann2025accurate} are used approximate binary and continuous structural equations. \item \textbf{TabPFN (v2)}: A TabPFNRegressor model as proposed in \citep{hollmann2025accurate} pretrained to approximate the posterior predictive distribution (PPD) $p(y^{ob} | \vx^{ob}, \mathcal{D}^{ob})$. \item \textbf{Random Forest}: an ensemble of decision trees \cite{breiman} trained on $\mathcal{D}^{ob}$